-Our Church services (and some other events) have moved to online video conferencing, as our premises are closed during the coronavirus outbreak.
+Our Church services (and some other events) are available via online video conferencing during the coronavirus outbreak.
 This will allow you to see and hear the Minister and other speakers, as well as to see and talk to other people after the service who have joined in.
 The video conferencing is called Zoom, and you simply click on a link to connect, or enter a meeting ID into the Zoom app.
 Contact email@example.com to request the link and the ID.

 We strongly suggest you try this before attempting to connect for the first time on a Sunday.
 Here are the steps:

 - Click/tap the link you have been given, on the device you want to use for the video conference.

 - If using a PC/Mac or laptop: the first time only, depending on the browser you use, you may be asked to download a small piece of software to make it work.
 This is perfectly safe, say yes to any approval requests to make changes to your computer, and to access your microphone or camera.
 Next time, it will take you straight to the meeting.

 - If using an iPad/tablet/smartphone, the first time only, you will be taken to the App Store or the Play Store to download the Zoom app.
 It may ask you for access to your microphone and camera, say Yes!

 - You should now get a screen with options for ‘Join with Computer Audio’ or ‘Test Speaker and Microphone’.
 It’s a good idea to get the speaker and microphone levels right now rather than at one minute before the service!

 - Then press ‘Join with Computer Audio’ and away you go!
 If trying this before Sunday then the meeting will not have started, and you can just close down the Zoom windows.